Tremolo333/ASU-simpy/README.md

 V5.1 there are now separate functions to get samples outside of treatment() and arrivals_generator()

-implemented controllable/uncontrollable sampling, updated streamlit file and source code
+implemented controllable/uncontrollable sampling, updated streamlit file and source code error fixed with bed utilisation calculation as the formula was incorrect, n_beds wasn't referred to properly within a class

 ## TO DO: